top of page

 Semi-ripe cuttings are as the name suggests, part soft green growth, part tougher stem.
 They are tougher than the above, require less care and still grow fairly quickly.

-Hardwood cuttings are all tougher plant material, no soft growth to go limp, taken when the plants is in a dormant state.
+Hardwood cuttings are totally tougher plant material, no soft growth to go limp, taken when the plants is in a dormant state.
 They require very little care but take several months to produce roots, and grow enough to be planted out.

 Good quality seed composts will thus be low in nutrients and have the required fine, free-draining characteristics.